Frequently Asked Questions for Undergraduate Students About Academic Policies and Procedures

 A grade of Incomplete ("I") may be assigned to students who are doing satisfactory work, but have been unable to complete a course's requirements because of illness or other circumstances beyond their control.
 Receiving an Incomplete grade allows these students to complete the requirements by a later date and earn a grade in the course.

 You may be able to request a grade of Incomplete ("I") if you are unable to complete a course due to extenuating circumstances.
 To be eligible for consideration for an Incomplete grade, you must currently have a grade of "C" or better in the course and must have completed at least 60 percent of the course work.
-Students are responsible for contacting their professor to request a grade of Incomplete, prior to the end of the semester.
+Students are responsible for contacting their professor to request a grade of Incomplete, prior to the end of the session.
 The faculty member retains the right to make the final decision on granting a request for an Incomplete even though the student may meet the eligibility requirements for this grade.

 If your professor approves the request, he or she will set a late deadline for completing the remainder of the course work, giving you a chance to earn a grade upon completion.

 For more information about the grade of Incomplete ("I"), see the Policy on Grade of Incomplete policy or contact the appropriate academic department.

 What is a grade of Withdrawal ("W") and how do I withdraw from a class?

 Withdrawing from a class may be an appropriate decision for students who have never attended or have stopped participating in their class(es), or who are unable to complete the session, because it prevents them from receiving a failing grade that would negatively affect their cumulative grade point average (GPA).
 Prior to withdrawing from a course, students are encouraged to discuss the matter with their professor.
 If you are a financial aid recipient, be sure to contact your financial aid advisor before withdrawing to determine if or how this will affect your aid package.